mt-support/tribe-ext-pdf-tickets/readme.txt

 = 1.2.0 2019-03-29 =

+* Feature - Ability to have a PDF Ticket template separate from Email template by creating a full HTML DOM file at `[your-theme]/tribe-events/tickets/pdf-tickets.php` [122414]
 * Fix - Compatibility with the latest Event Tickets and Event Tickets Plus releases
 * Tweak - Fixed notices around caching directories
 * Tweak - Add "WC tested up to" to plugin header to avoid the "Not tested with the active version of WooCommerce" message within the WooCommerce Status page [117703]